kyverno/KDP/proposals/kubernetes-image-and-attestation-verification.md

 # Motivation
 [motivation]: #motivation

-- Why should we do this?
-- What use cases does it support?
-- What is the expected outcome?

 The goal of this proposal is to improve the image verification in kyverno to have
 1. Less number of overall dependencies for improved security and maintainability.
 2. A robust authentication system with direct support for GCP, AWS, Azure.